beuaaa/pywinauto_recorder/README.rst

  - records a user action in a file involving the last recognized unique path
  - displays an icon in the left corner of the screen every second time to create a blink.
 This blink allows you to see how fast the loop is running.

-When it cannot find a unique path for an element it reds all the element with the same path and it searchs a unique path in the ancestors then it greens the ancestor.
+.. note:: When it cannot find a unique path for an element it reds all the elements with the same path and it searchs a unique path in the ancestors then it greens the ancestor.
 The mouse coordinates recorded are relative to the center of the element recognized with a unique path

 Functions